Ziqi-Li/FastGWR/README.md

 ### Installation:

-The `fastgwr` is dependent on `mpi4py`.
-The easiest way to install is to run
+The `fastgwr` program is dependent on `mpi4py` package and a working MPI implementation.
+The easiest way to install both dependencies is to use `conda`:

 ```bash
 $ conda install mpi4py
 ```
-It will also install an implementation of MPI based your system (OpenMPI for Mac and Linux; MPICH for Windows).

-Users may want to check wether the MPI implementation is successfully installed and is on your path by running the `mpiexec` command.
-Then the `fastgwr` program can be installed using `pip`:
+By installing `mpi4py`, `conda` will also install an MPI implementation based on your computer system (OpenMPI for Mac/Linux; MPICH for Windows).
+Users may want to check whether the MPI implementation is successfully installed and is on your path by running the `mpiexec` command.
+Then the `fastgwr` program can be installed from PyPi:

 ```bash
 $ pip install fastgwr